-Online hate content, directed towards or posted by, specific members of the community will not be tolerated and will be responded to in line with existing policies, including child protection and safeguarding.
+Online hate content directed towards or posted by specific members of the community will not be tolerated and will be responded to in line with existing policies, including Child Protection and Safeguarding, Anti-bullying and Behaviour.

 All members of the community will be advised to report online hate in accordance with relevant policies and procedures.